Kels-bit/Python/README.md

 # Python
 Python Code Exercises
-From The Python Crash Course Book 3rd edition
+From The Python Crash Course Book 3rd edition and more...